1 - GUIDELINES FOR SUBMISSION OF ABSTRACTS

 5 - CERTIFICATES AND PUBLICATION IN THE ANNALS

-One certificate for each approved paper will be made available online in the restricted area of the author responsible for the paper.
+One certificate for each approved abstract will be made available online in the restricted area of the author responsible for the abstract.
 It will show the names of all authors and co-authors.

 Certificates of participation will be made available online in the restricted area within 10 days after the event.

-Certificates of presentation of a paper in the different modes will be made available online in the restricted area within 10 days after the event.
+Certificates of presentation of an abstract in the different modes will be made available online in the restricted area within 10 days after the event.